Onair-santa/amneziawg-install/README.md

 It will install AmneziaWG (kernel module and tools) on the server, configure it, create a systemd service and a client configuration file.

-Run the script again to add or remove clients!
+### 💠Run the script again to add or remove clients!